Google My Business Hacks for Small Businesses

 - Post 3-5 times per week

 - Posts expire after 7 days.
-Reuse them.
+Reuse content.

 Google My Business (GMB) Hack #5 – Turn on Messaging